OpenMusicKontrollers/notes.lv2/README.md

 #### UI

-This plugin features a native LV2 plugin UI which embeds a terminal emulator which can run your favorite terminal editor to edit the plugin's FAUST source.
+This plugin features a native LV2 plugin UI which embeds a terminal emulator which can run your favorite terminal editor to edit the plugin's notes.

 Currently, the editor has to be defined via the environment variable *EDITOR*: